Back to blog

 This is the blind spot shared by every tool in this comparison.

 Sentry, Datadog, and Rollbar are all built for engineering teams.
-Their outputs — stack traces, flame graphs, error rate charts — are unreadable to the support agents who are fielding tickets from affected users.
+Their outputs - stack traces, flame graphs, error rate charts - are useful, but they do not automatically tell a user what to try next or tell support which route, release, and fingerprint caused the ticket.

-The result is a painful gap: engineering triage happens in one tool, customer communication happens via improvised Slack messages and manually written replies.
+The result is a painful gap: engineering triage happens in one tool while customer support receives vague tickets like "the dashboard is broken."

-Logwise is built exclusively to close that gap.
-It connects to your existing error reporting stack (via webhooks or native integrations) and automatically generates:
+Logwise is built to close that gap.
+It connects the broken user flow to a recovery and escalation workflow:

 Logwise does not replace Sentry, Datadog, or Rollbar.
-It makes every one of them more valuable by ensuring their data reaches the people who talk to customers.
+It makes each of them more useful by turning raw error data into a user recovery path and a support-ready escalation.

 Related resources